 Disability Rating Percentage

-An Agent Orange exposure lawyer in Tennessee will ensure you get the correct disability rating for your diagnosis during the decision review process.
+An Agent Orange exposure advocate in Tennessee will ensure you get the correct disability rating for your diagnosis during the decision review process.
 VA disability benefits are rewarded according to your disability rating percentage.
 The VA rating ranges from 0 to 100%, zero being the lowest with no compensation and 100% qualifying for the highest compensation.
 One is eligible for compensation starting at 10%.

 A disability rating is as follows as of 1 December 2021: